 We started by playing with clay, twigs, lavender and googly eyes.
 Monkey loved this activity.

 We then set off on a bug hunt – we found some slugs and ants.

-Then Monkey decided he wanted to make a log pile house – he does love the Gruffalo so!
+Then my son decided he wanted to make a log pile house – he does love the Gruffalo so!

 Then on to make mud pies, plant some twigs and generally get messy 🙂

-We’ll definately be going again when we have free days.
+We’ll definitely be going again when we have free days.
 For more information, visit the Earth Trust website.